-- Push buttons to give input to the PCB - A display to read feedback from the PCB
+- Push buttons to give input to the PCB

+- A display to read feedback from the PCB

+- DIP switches (only change the factory settings if you install a cool/ heat selector switch).

 Field settings are defined by their mode, setting and value.
 Example: [2-8]=4.